Skip to content

 TL;DR

-This paper proposes PTC-Depth, a monocular depth estimation framework that combines optical flow triangulation with wheel odometry.
-It tracks the metric scale of a depth foundation model via recursive Bayesian updates, achieving temporally consistent metric depth prediction with strong generalization across KITTI, TartanAir, and thermal infrared datasets.
+This paper proposes PTC-Depth, a monocular depth estimation framework combining optical flow triangulation and wheel odometry.
+By tracking the metric scale of depth foundation models through recursive Bayesian updates, it achieves temporally consistent metric depth prediction and demonstrates strong generalization across multiple datasets including KITTI, TartanAir, and thermal infrared.

 Background & Motivation

-1. Background: Monocular depth estimation (MDE) is widely applied in autonomous driving and mobile robotics.
-Depth foundation models (e.g., Depth Anything v2) have achieved remarkable zero-shot generalization, but most predict only relative depth, lacking absolute metric scale.
+1. Background: Monocular Depth Estimation (MDE) is widely applied in autonomous driving and mobile robotics.
+Depth foundation models (e.g., Depth Anything v2) have made significant progress in zero-shot generalization but mostly predict relative depth (lacking absolute metric scale).

-2. Limitations of Prior Work: (a) Single-frame depth estimation suffers from severe temporal inconsistency (jitter and abrupt changes) across consecutive frames; (b) video depth models (e.g., VDA) improve consistency but still do not provide metric depth; (c) depth completion methods (e.g., OGNI-DC) require additional LiDAR input and are unsuitable for camera-only + odometry settings.
+2. Limitations of Prior Work: (a) Single-frame depth estimation suffers from severe temporal inconsistency (jitter and sudden changes); (b) Video depth models (e.g., VDA) improve consistency but still lack metric depth; (c) Depth completion methods (e.g., OGNI-DC) require additional LiDAR depth, making them unsuitable for camera + odometry only scenarios.

-3. Key Challenge: Relative depth models preserve structure well and generalize broadly, but lack metric scale; metric depth models provide absolute scale but generalize poorly (e.g., UniDepth degrades significantly in out-of-distribution scenarios).
-The strengths of both are difficult to combine naively.
+3. Key Challenge: Relative depth models possess good structure preservation and generalization, while metric depth models provide absolute scale but generalize poorly (e.g., UniDepth degrades significantly in out-of-distribution (OOD) scenarios).
+It is difficult to simply combine the advantages of both.

-5. Key Insight: The observation that the metric baseline provided by wheel odometry, combined with optical flow, jointly constrains the metric scale of depth.
-Sparse metric depth is obtained via triangulation between consecutive frames, and a recursive Bayesian framework tracks global/local scale factors.
+5. Key Insight: The metric baseline provided by wheel odometry combined with optical flow constrains the metric scale of depth.
+Sparse metric depth is obtained via triangulation between consecutive frames, and global/local scale factors are tracked through a recursive Bayesian framework.

-6. Core Idea: Model the conversion from relative to metric depth as a Bayesian recursive estimation problem over a scale field \(S\), with superpixel segmentation enabling local scale adaptation.
+6. Core Idea: The conversion from relative depth to metric depth is modeled as a Bayesian recursive estimation problem of a scale field \(S\), with local scale adaptation implemented via superpixel segmentation.

 Method